Finnish national road 54

 The Finnish national road 54 (Kantatie 54; Stamväg 54) is the 2nd class main route between the municipalities of Hollola and Tammela in southern Finland.
 It runs from Airikkala in Hollola passes through the Riihimäki town and little part of Hämeenlinna town to the national road 10 in Tammela, where it turns into a smaller regional road going to the Teuro village.

 History

-In the 1938 numbering system, main road 54 ran from Loppem via Tammela and Forssa to Vaulammi in Jokioinen and connected the then-national roads 3 and 2.
+In the 1938 numbering system, main road 54 ran from Loppi via Tammela and Forssa to Vaulammi in Jokioinen and connected the then-national roads 3 and 2.

-In the village of Kormu in Loppe, approximately 3 kilometers of main road 54 between the current Sipiläntie and Tiilitehtaantie roads runs along the former Riihimäki–Lope railway embankment, and in Hausjärvi, partly along the then-national road 4.
+In the village of Kormu in Loppi, approximately 3 kilometers of main road 54 between the current Sipiläntie and Tiilitehtaantie roads runs along the former Riihimäki–Loppi railway embankment, and in Hausjärvi, partly along the then-national road 4.
 The Kormu stop was located north of the current main road 54 and east of the current Kartanontie road.

 After the new alignments of highways 2, 3 and 10 were completed, the road moved between Tammela and Riihimäki.
 This section was built mainly in the 1960s and partly in the 1950s.
 The section between Riihimäki and Hollola was built in the 1970s, and it received its current number after its completion at the turn of the 1970s and 1980s.